Neonatal respiratory distress syndrome (NRDS), predominantly seen in premature infants, stands as a significant concern in neonatal medicine.

 47. When do we most often see respiratory distress syndrome?

 60-80% of babies less than 28 weeks.

-65. Which disease has a ground glass appearance in the x-ray?
+48. Which disease has a ground glass appearance on the x-ray?

-66. What is the ABG of a child with respiratory distress syndrome?
+49. What will the ABG of a child with respiratory distress syndrome show?